 In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer treatments that may be more effective.
+Clinical trials are research studies that compare standard treatments (the best known treatments available) with newer approaches to treatments that may be more effective.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 An increasing number of pediatric cancer centers also have services for teenagers and young adults.
 Sometimes, adult cancer centers also offer clinical trials for teens and young adults with cancer.

-Treatment options and recommendations depend on several factors, including the subtype of AML, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about the treatment options and be sure to ask questions about things that are unclear.
+Treatment options and recommendations depend on several factors, including the subtype of AML, possible side effects, the patient’s preferences, and the patient’s overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of the treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child's doctor and what you and your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Chemotherapy is the most common treatment for AML.
-It is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-It is given by a pediatric oncologist or hematologist, a doctor who specializes in treating blood disorders.
-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+It is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+It is given by a pediatric hematologist-oncologist, a doctor who specializes in treating cancer in children with medication.

+The choice of drugs depends on whether the child has previously been treated for AML, as well as other factors.
 Chemotherapy for AML is usually divided into two phases of treatment: induction and intensification.

 Induction chemotherapy uses chemotherapy to destroy as many of the cancer cells as possible to make the AML to go into remission.

 These side effects usually go away once treatment is finished.
 The severity of side effects may also be affected by other factors, including genetic differences in the way the drugs are used by the body and the child’s overall health and well-being.

 Doctors understand that everyone is different.
 Most children are initially treated similarly to other children with the same cancer.
 However, based on the side effects, doses or schedules may be changed.
-This is a constant balance between the effort to kill all the cancer cells and the need to avoid severe side effects.
+This is a constant balance between the effort to destroy all the cancer cells and the need to avoid severe side effects.
 Your child’s doctor will discuss changes to the treatment plan with you as they are needed, and not all children will need to have their chemotherapy changed.

 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells called hematopoietic stem cells that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
+Today, this procedure is more commonly called a stem cell transplant rather than bone marrow transplant.
+That’s because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 For children with a higher risk for recurrence, when a related donor is available, stem cell transplantation is the preferred treatment after a child has a first remission.
 For children with the highest risk of recurrence and the poorest chance of recovery, stem cell transplantation with either a related or unrelated donor is often used in addition to chemotherapy after the child has a first remission.

 The goal of stem cell transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells to create healthy bone marrow.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.